 Invasive species:

-Invasive species are one of the most dangerous threats to Florida’s wetlands.
+Invasive species are one of the most dangerous threats to Florida’s wetlands and uplands.
 Non-native species are not inherently harmful, but because they evolved in vastly different environments, they don’t fit naturally into other food webs.
 They often have fewer predators and characteristics that allow them to outcompete native species for food and resources.
 This can reduce biodiversity and create imbalances that impact the entire ecosystem.

 Most invasives are introduced unintentionally through global trade, travel, the aquarium industry, and recreation.
 Invasive weed fragments, for example, are commonly transported to new areas through boat propellers or by migrating birds.
 Human activities, particularly those that inundate wetlands with excess nutrients, create conditions for rapid weed growth.